brsloan/acrobat-accessibility-shortcuts/README.md

 ## How To Customize

-You can chanage what keys are mapped to what shortcuts by changing the key before the double colon in the script.
+You can change what keys are mapped to what shortcuts by changing the key before the double colon in the script.
 For help, see [AutoHotkey's full instructions](https://www.autohotkey.com/docs/v2/KeyList.htm).